-Line-out Jack (Lime)
+Line-out Jack (J6 - Lime)

-This jack is used to connect external amplifier speakers.
+This jack is used to connect external speakers for audio output from the system board.

-Line-in Jack (Light Blue)
+Line-in Jack (J7 - Light Blue)

-This jack can be connected to any external audio devices such as Hi-fi set, CD player, AM/FM radio tuner, synthesizer, etc. Connect a stereo cable from the line-out jack of your external device to this line-in jack.
+This jack can be connected to the line-out jack of any external audio devices such as Hi-fi set, CD player, AM/FM radio tuner, synthesizer, etc. Connect a stereo cable from the line-out jack of your external device to this line-in jack.

-Mic-in Jack (Pink)
+Mic-in Jack (J8 - Pink)